 It is 1792, and the ideals of The French Revolution are beginning to curdle into the Reign of Terror.
-Hundreds of aristocrats and their supporters are being tried, condemned and sentenced to a bloody fate at the blade of Madame la Guillotine to the bloodthirsty delight of the revolutionary masses.
+Hundreds of aristocrats, their supporters, and even innocents are being tried, condemned and sentenced to a bloody fate at the blade of Madame la Guillotine to the bloodthirsty delight of the revolutionary masses.
 But recently, a league of English noblemen has enacted a series of daring rescues of condemned men, women and children, smuggling them to escape and freedom in England.
 In particular, the people of both England and France have been transfixed over the identity of the mysterious leader of the league, a brave and daring Master of Disguise who personally rescues the innocent under the noses of the revolutionary guards, and sends taunting notes to the Revolutionary Council.
 He is known only by the humble wayside flower he has taken as a pseudonym — the Scarlet Pimpernel.

 After one such daring rescue, the Countess de Tourney and her two children arrive at an inn near Dover with Sir Andrew Ffoukes and Lord Tony Hastings, two members of the league.
 But their relief over their safe arrival is soured by the arrival of Lady Marguerite Blakeney, a former actress of the French stage considered to be the cleverest and most fashionable woman in England, and her husband Sir Percy.
 A rumour has arisen that Lady Blakeney, a sympathiser towards French republicanism, spitefully condemned the Marquis de St. Cyr and his family to death by denouncing them for treason before the Revolutionary Committee.
 As such, the Countess insults Lady Blakeney and refuses to allow her daughter, an old school friend, to associate with her.
 After the insult, the Countess's son approaches Sir Percy and offers to allow him to resolve the insult with honour via a duel, but the foppish, imbecilic Sir Percy refuses him, earning his wife's withering contempt.